Adamant-im/developers/README.md

 $ npm run preview
 ```

-You should now have the VitePress UI running at _http://localhost:5173_
+The preview should be available at _http://localhost:4173_

 ## Links